nadsbuhdha/portfolio-project-2/README.md

 Feature | Test | Outcome
 --- | --- | ---
-Score update | Users locally stored score to be displayed | Pass Score update | Score to display if a positive score and red if a negative score | Pass Game Over Message | Different game over message to be displayed to user depending on the score | Pass Play again button | Play again and home buttons to increase in size when hovered hover | Pass
+Score update | Users locally stored score to be displayed | Pass Score update | Score to display green if a positive score and red if a negative score | Pass Game Over Message | Different game over message to be displayed to user depending on the score | Pass Play again button | Play again and home buttons to increase in size when hovered hover | Pass